 It should be paid before Eid prayer (or any day during Ramadan).
 There are some schools of thought that also allow for Zakat al-Fitr to be paid even before Ramadan.
 Consult with your local imam or scholar if you need additional information.

-Zakah is payable at 2.5% of the wealth one possesses above the nisab.
-Nisab, which is equal to 3 ounces of gold, is the minimum amount of wealth one must have before they are liable to pay zakah. *The nisab amount listed is based on the latest available report for June 2015 (note: This number may change daily depending on fluctuations in the gold exchange rate).
-Zakah is liable on gold, silver, cash, savings, investments, rent income, business merchandise and profits, shares, securities and bonds.
-Zakah is not paid on wealth used for debt repayment of living expenses such as clothing, food, housing, transportation, education, etc.
+Zakat is payable at 2.5% of the wealth one possesses above the nisab.
+Nisab, which is equal to 3 ounces of gold, is the minimum amount of wealth one must have before they are liable to pay zakat. *The nisab amount listed is based on the latest available report for April 2016 (note: This number may change daily depending on fluctuations in the gold exchange rate).
+Zakat is liable on gold, silver, cash, savings, investments, rent income, business merchandise and profits, shares, securities and bonds.
+Zakat is not paid on wealth used for debt repayment of living expenses such as clothing, food, housing, transportation, education, etc.

 Ramadan food distribution in South Sudan.